kateria-wynn/memory-game-app/README.md

 # Memory Game

 For this assignment, I buit a memory game in the browser using HTML, CSS, and JavaScript.
-The goals is to build a card-based memory game from scratch.
+The goals was to build a card-based memory game from scratch.

 ## Description